Kaan Çalışkaner

-Kaan Caliskaner (Çalışkaner; born 3 November 1999) is a German professional footballer who plays as a centre-forward or central midfielder for club 1.
+Kaan Çalışkaner (born 3 November 1999) is a German professional footballer who plays as a centre-forward or central midfielder for club 1.
 FC Saarbrücken.

 Career

-Caliskaner made his professional debut for Jahn Regensburg in the 2020–21 DFB-Pokal on 13 September 2020, starting in the home match against 3.
+In July 2020, Çalışkaner signed for Jahn Regensburg on a three-year contract.
+He made his professional debut for Jahn Regensburg in the 2020–21 DFB-Pokal on 13 September 2020, starting in the home match against 3.
 Liga side 1.
 FC Kaiserslautern.

-On 18 July 2023, Caliskaner signed a two-year contract with Eintracht Braunschweig.
+On 18 July 2023, Çalışkaner signed a two-year contract with Eintracht Braunschweig.
 On 10 January 2024, he joined Ekstraklasa club Jagiellonia Białystok on loan until the end of the season.
 He scored once in 14 league appearances as Jagiellonia won the first top-flight title in the club's history, before going back to Eintracht in June 2024.

-Caliskaner returned to Poland for the following season, after signing a one-year deal with newly promoted Motor Lublin on 16 July 2024.
+Çalışkaner returned to Poland for the following season, after signing a one-year deal with newly promoted Motor Lublin on 16 July 2024.

-On 17 September 2025, Caliskaner joined 3.
+On 17 September 2025, Çalışkaner joined 3.
 Liga club 1.
 FC Saarbrücken.

 Personal life

-Born in Germany, Caliskaner is of Turkish descent.
+Born in Germany, Çalışkaner is of Turkish descent.